Morgadegit/Rainbooh/README.md

 # Rainbooh
-run "yarn dev" to start the server and browse to localhost:4000/graphql
+run "yarn migrate && yarn up && yarn dev" to create the migrations, migrate the databases and start the server.

+Then browse to localhost:4000/graphql

 ressources used